Fall in Muir Woods

 Erected by National Park Service, U.S. Department of the Interior.

 Location.
 37° 53.567′ N, 122° 34.345′ W. Marker is in Mill Valley, California, in Marin County.
 Marker is on Muir Woods Road.
+The marker is near the Muir Woods National Monument visitor center.
 Touch for map.
-The marker is near the Muir Woods National Monument visitor center.
 Marker is in this post office area: Mill Valley CA 94941, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Preserving the Forest Primeval (here, next to this marker); Redwoods and Their Relatives (approx. ¼ mile away); Reed's Mill (approx. 1.3 miles away); Mill Valley Railroad Depot (approx. 1.6 miles away); Outdoor Art Club Grist Mill Stones (approx. 1.7 miles away); John Reed's Saw Mill (approx. 3 miles away); Cold War Legacy: Missiles to Marine Mammals (approx. 4.6 miles away).
-Touch for a list and map of all markers in Mill Valley.
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+Preserving the Forest Primeval (here, next to this marker); Redwoods and Their Relatives (approx. ¼ mile away); United Nations Conference on International Organization

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 20, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 207 times since then and 13 times this year.
+It was originally submitted on February 20, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 277 times since then and 13 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on February 20, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.